fenqiling/fenqiling.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I'm a term lecturer and postdoctoral fellow in the [Department of Linguistics](https://www.sfu.ca/linguistics.html) at Simon Fraser University, supervised by [Henny Yeung](https://www.sfu.ca/linguistics/people/faculty/yeung.html) and [Yue Wang](https://www.sfu.ca/linguistics/people/faculty/wang.html).
-I completed my PhD in Linguistics at the University of Florida, where I was advised by [Ratree Wayland](https://slam.lin.ufl.edu/people/ratree-wayland/).
+I am a Research Fellow in Neurology Artificial Intelligence at the Mayo Clinic, where I collaborate with Dr. [Hugo Botha] (https://www.mayo.edu/research/faculty/botha-hugo-m-b-ch-b/bio-20452613) to apply deep learning models for monitoring neurodegenerative diseases, particularly frontotemporal dementia, through remote voice recordings.
+My work focuses on tracking subtle speech changes that may serve as early indicators of cognitive decline, aiming to develop a non-invasive, cost-effective method for continuous disease monitoring.

-My research interests encompass a broad spectrum of topics within the field of linguistics, including speech production, speech perception, sound variation, speech emotion recognition, and bilingualism.
-By employing a diverse array of research methodologies including behavioral studies, neuroimaging, and computational techniques, my work seeks to deepen our understanding of these complex topics.
+Before joining Mayo Clinic, I was a Postdoctoral Fellow in the Department of Linguistics at Simon Fraser University.
+I hold a PhD in Linguistics from the University of Florida, where I was mentored by Dr. [Ratree Wayland](https://slam.lin.ufl.edu/people/ratree-wayland/).

-Presently, I am focused on investigating the expression and perception of [vocal emotions](/projects/1_project/) in different languages, striving to elucidate the complexities of emotional communication in speech.
-In addition, my work on sound variation in accented Mandarin explores [phonetic variation](/projects/3_project/) through the application of advanced [deep/machine learning models](/projects/2_project/).
+My research spans speech production and perception, computational modeling, and using speech as biomarkers.
+Alongside my work in neurodegenerative diseases, I explore the expression and perception of [vocal emotions](/projects/1_project/) across different languages, aiming to enhance our understanding of emotional communication.
+I also investigate [phonetic variation](/projects/3_project/) in accented Mandarin through advanced deep/machine learning models.

-Trained in linguistics, my research integrates linguistic theory with experimental and computational methods to examine the interplay between speech and cognitive processes.
+With expertise in both speech sciences and computational methods, my research focuses on uncovering patterns and variations in speech to address real-world challenges, including emotional speech processing and health-related applications.
 My work has been published in various [journals and conferences](/publications/).